GluuFederation/flex/docs/admin/admin-ui/saml-menu.md

     * A toggle to skip certain validation checks (e.g. certificate validation, metadata validity).
     * Useful for testing or when metadata is temporarily invalid; not recommended for production because it weakens security.

+Once all parameters are set, click the Apply button at the bottom of the page to save the configuration changes.

 ## Create Identity Provider (IDP) Form

 ![image](../../assets/admin-ui/admin-ui-create-idp-1.png)